Visit Eastern Hokkaido

 The Wakoto Peninsula extends into the southern side of Lake Kussharo and features a scenic 2.5 km loop trail, easily walkable in about one hour.
 Due to ongoing geothermal activity, parts of the ground remain warm year-round, and you might even hear the chirp of insects that usually appear in early summer—even during winter.

-TSURUGA ADVENTURE SIRI
+TSURUGA ADVENTURE BASE SIRI

 Things to Do